What is Continuing Education?

 Certificants must satisfy CE requirements in pharmacy technician-specific subject matter.
 In order to qualify as pharmacy technician-specific, a CE program's objectives must assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Examination Blueprint

 PTCB has determined that all CE programs offered by ACPE-accredited providers with the target audience designation "T" satisfy the requirement of pertaining to pharmacy technician-specific subject matter.
 Other CE programs will be accepted if PTCB determines that the program's objectives assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Examination Blueprint.
 Any CE hours earned after January 1, 2015 with the target audience designation "P” (pharmacist-specific) will not be accepted.
 For more information please refer to the Recertification Policy.

-CPhTs who are unsure about whether or not PTCB will accept a CE activity may submit the Continuing Education Pre-Approval Request Form for CE pre-approval to PTCB, during the following months: January, May, and September.
+CPhTs who are unsure about whether or not PTCB will accept a CE activity may submit the Continuing Education Pre-Approval Request Form for CE pre-approval to PTCB.
 Requests must include sufficient information to demonstrate that the CE activity pertains to pharmacy technician-specific subject matter.
-Pre-approval requests received outside of these months will not be reviewed.
+Pre-approval requests are typically processed in 10 to 15 business days.

 Continuing Education Documentation